-For this paper, I choose Jennifer Eberhardt who is a social psychologist and professor at the Stanford University, Department of Psychology ("Jennifer L. Eberhardt - Stanford University," n.d.).
+For this paper, the topic is Jennifer Eberhardt, a social psychologist and professor at the Stanford University, Department of Psychology.
 The theorist investigates the psychological relationship between race and crime.
 The stereotype of black Americans as violent and criminals have for the last 60 years been documented by social psychologists.
 Even currently in the United States, racial issues continue to be fluid and volatile.
-Jennifer throughout the development of her theory was influenced by the historical injustices that are subjected to the black since the era of slavery.
+Jennifer, throughout the development of her theory, was influenced by the historical injustices that are subjected to the black since the era of slavery.
 To understand the author’s arguments on race, it is important for one to first understand what race is.

 Eberhardt in her studies revealed the extent into which racial imagery and judgments take root into our culture and society and they normally shape the outcomes and actions of the criminal justice system.
 As a young child, the theorist has been interested in social inequality and perception and when she was a junior high school student, she lived in a populated neighborhood that consisted of the black people and another that was populated by the Jewish people.
-Between the two neighborhood, Jennifer explains that it a bike ride from one another but the two world were totally different in terms of culture and resources thus the author developed an interest in race and face perception.
+Between the two neighborhoods, Jennifer explains, it was a bike ride from one to another but the two world were totally different in terms of culture and resources thus the author developed an interest in race and face perception.